captajo/hulkdemo/README.md

 	Open your browser and enter `localhost:8000` in your browser url

+# Library Features

+	- Indexing/Re-indexing of library
+	- Indexing only latest updates
+	- Indexing search - based on relevance
+	- Record updating
+	- Search Mis-spell suggestions

+# HOW TO USE

-# Indexing Your Application Elasticsearch index
+# Indexing Your Library Elasticsearch index

 To index/reindex your application

 1. Open your browser and enter `localhost:8000/` in your browser url

-2. On the application configuration page, click on `Start/Re-Index` Button on the application configuration
+2. On the application configuration page, click on `Start/Re-Index` Button on the library configuration

-# Indexing Latest Application Updates in Elasticsearch index
+# Indexing Latest Library Updates in Elasticsearch index

 To index the latest changes from your MySQL Database into your Elasticsearch index

 1. Open your browser and enter `localhost:8000/` in your browser url

-2. On the application configuration page, click on `Index Latest` Button on the application configuration
+2. On the application configuration page, click on `Index Latest` Button on the library configuration

+# Searching Library Index

+To search through your index library, follow the steps below

+1. Open your browser and enter `localhost:8000/search` in your browser url

+2. Enter the `search` term in the search bar provided, to begin searching

+# Updating your Library Records

+To update your library records

+1. Open your browser and enter `localhost:8000/update` in your browser url

+2. Select the field type you wish to update, from the drop-down menu

+3. Select the specific record you wish to update from the displayed items and click `Edit` button

+4. Complete the displayed form

+5. Click on `Save Changes` button